akliang/wordle_foo/README.md

 - stats keeping
 - seed in get param to sync up game with friend
 - change vue and tailwind cdn based on prod/dev
-- type with keyboard instead of touch screen
-- refactor mixins into multiple files?

 # Testing wishlist

-- find a way to run tests on headless server and/or Docker container
 - test grid colors
 - test white/gray/yellow/green
 - test yellow to green override